Web Site + Chat

 By setting your name, description and logo you can quickly update the contents of the website to reflect your stream.

-You can add links to your profiles on other sites by simply setting
+You can add links to your profiles on other sites by adding them in the admin.

 Place your own custom emoji images into